-Perhaps the best-known candy in Easter traditions—and the most popular after chocolate—is the small jelly bean.
+Perhaps the best-known candy among Easter traditions—and the most popular after chocolate—is the small jelly bean.
 The candies come in every flavor and color imaginable.
 In fact, their versatility (and deliciousness!) is what made eating them a beloved Easter tradition.
 Jelly beans originally started as a Christmas candy and don’t have a specific Easter-themed meaning, but they’ve become a popular choice for filling plastic Easter eggs before the big hunt.
 Running low?
 Grab a couple of bags before guests arrive; these stores are open on Easter Sunday.

 Gifting Easter baskets

 One of the most popular Easter traditions, filling a basket with eggs, comes from Germany and was inspired by the concepts of fertility and springtime.
 Children would make “nests” filled with grass in hopes that Peter Cottontail would fill the nest with eggs and other treats.
-The nests gradually evolved into baskets, which were less messy, easier to carry, and of course, bigger—like these premade Easter baskets.
+The nests gradually evolved into baskets, which were less messy, easier to carry and, of course, bigger—like these pre-made Easter baskets.

 Eating an Easter feast

-Many Christians observe Lent, a 40-day period during which they vow to abstain from something—sugar, alcohol, meat, or pretty much any other vice—as a type of purification in preparation for Easter.
-It symbolizes the 40 days Jesus spent fasting in the desert, and culminates in a giant Easter feast, usually with family.
+Many Christians observe Lent, a 40-day period during which they vow to abstain from something—sugar, alcohol, meat or pretty much any other vice—as a type of purification in preparation for Easter.
+It symbolizes the 40 days Jesus spent fasting in the desert and culminates in a giant Easter feast, usually with family.

 Baking an Easter lamb or ham

-Most traditional Easter dinners feature meat, and 67 percent of Americans serve ham, a symbol of good luck in many cultures.
+Most traditional Easter dinners feature meat, and 67% of Americans serve ham, a symbol of good luck in many cultures.
 In terms of religious Easter traditions, lamb is the favorite.
 Jews use a lamb as a symbol of the promised Messiah, and Christians call Jesus the “Lamb of God.”
 So it’s not uncommon to see a rack of lamb in the center of the feast.
 Cook up either for this year’s Easter feast, or branch out with one of these delicious, nontraditional Easter dinner ideas.
 Not feeling the cooking this year?
 No worries.
 These restaurants are open on Easter.

 Baking hot cross buns

 Hot cross buns and other breads marked with the symbol of a cross aren’t just Easter traditions; they’re often eaten on Good Friday too.
-Different sweet breads are eaten all over the world on Easter Day, including choreg (Armenia), paska (Ukraine), babka (Poland), tsoureki (Greece), and Italian Easter Bread.
+Different sweet breads are eaten all over the world on Easter Day, including choreg (Armenia), paska (Ukraine), babka (Poland), tsoureki (Greece) and Italian Easter Bread.
 These are conspicuously risen breads, which may also show a desire for Easter traditions to be different from Passover, which includes unleavened bread.